 Why Do Primary Research?

-As a university student, engaging in primary research offers a host of benefits that can significantly enhance your academic experience.
-Unlike secondary research, where you rely on existing data and analyses, primary research empowers you to contribute to the body of knowledge in your field.
+Engaging in primary research offers a host of benefits that can significantly enhance your academic experience.
+While in secondary research, you rely on existing data and analyses, primary research empowers you to contribute to the body of knowledge in your field.
 Here are some compelling reasons why you should consider undertaking primary research:

 Types of Primary Data